Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 2. Build Scenarios and Set Targets

-Your fractional CFO works with you to determine how much capital you raise and what milestones you’ll achieve with those funds.
+Your fractional CFO works with you to determine how much capital you raise and what milestones you’ll achieve with those funds through financial planning and analysis.
 This involves building detailed financial models that project different growth scenarios and show investors what their capital will accomplish.
 The goal is raising enough to reach meaningful milestones—like profitability or $10M ARR—that enable you to raise your next round at higher valuation.

 3. Craft Investor Materials